joelmoxley/founder-playbook/I. Foundational/05 - Energy Focused Ecosystem - Business Plan Competitions/md/06 - Allegheny CMU Cleantech University Prize.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The Allegheny CMU Cleantech University Prize  is a regional competition within the larger DOE Cleantech University Prize business plan competition.
+The Allegheny CMU Cleantech University Prize  is a regional competition within the larger DOE Cleantech University Prize business plan competition.
 This competition is held at the Carnegie Mellon University.

 Credit: [Allegheny Cleantech University Prize](https://cleantechprize.org/)